 find something that is fun and part-time or

-build your own website.
+build your own online business.

 Let’s face it, it can be hard enough to find a job in most cases, never mind when you face the additional challenge of having a chronic illness like migraines.